 Weights can range from 0 to 1,000.
 Features with high weights are less likely to have labels placed over them.

 On the Map tab in the Labeling group, click More > Weights to access the rankings for all the feature layers at the same time.
-From the Label Weight Ranking dialog box you can also set weights for annotation and dimension feature classes.
+From the Label Weight Ranking dialog box you can also set barrier weights for annotation, dimension, and graphics layers.